oMaster120o/SStr/README.md

       /SStr.c
 ```

-To create a new SStr and use SStr Functions first import SStr.h header into your your project:
+To create a new SStr and use SStr Functions first import SStr.h header into your project:

 `#include "./SStr/SStr.h"`